apiaryio/api-blueprint/README.md

 ## Write, read and share

-Prototype, design and document your API using Markdown formatting of your liking.
+Prototype, design and document your API using a Markdown formatting of your liking.

 ### Stay clean & tidy